Graduate School Handbook Part 4 - Registration

 - When considering requests for extension of registration, the FRDC will make a recommendation to the Research Degrees Award Board;

-- Personal information and circumstances will be handled sensitively by the relevant FRDC;
+- Personal information and details of circumstances will be handled sensitively by the relevant FRDC Personal Circumstances Panel; it will not normally be necessary to disclose these to the wider Committee;

 - FRDCs must ensure that any conditions of approval are clearly defined, and communicated to the PGR and the Director of Studies;